OpenEvalProject/evals/manuscripts/elife-14294/v2/manuscript.md

 ## Abstract

-10.7554/eLife.14294.001 The resection of DNA strand with a 5´ end at double-strand breaks is an essential step in recombinational DNA repair.
+The resection of DNA strand with a 5´ end at double-strand breaks is an essential step in recombinational DNA repair.
 RecJ, a member of DHH family proteins, is the only 5´ nuclease involved in the RecF recombination pathway.
 Here, we report the crystal structures of Deinococcus radiodurans RecJ in complex with deoxythymidine monophosphate (dTMP), ssDNA, the C-terminal region of single-stranded DNA-binding protein (SSB-Ct) and a mechanistic insight into the RecF pathway.
 A terminal 5´-phosphate-binding pocket above the active site determines the 5´-3´ polarity of the deoxy-exonuclease of RecJ; a helical gateway at the entrance to the active site admits ssDNA only; and the continuous stacking interactions between protein and nine nucleotides ensure the processive end resection.
 The active site of RecJ in the N-terminal domain contains two divalent cations that coordinate the nucleophilic water.
 The ssDNA makes a 180° turn at the scissile phosphate.
 The C-terminal domain of RecJ binds the SSB-Ct, which explains how RecJ and SSB work together to efficiently process broken DNA ends for homologous recombination.
-DOI: http://dx.doi.org/10.7554/eLife.14294.001

 ## Introduction